A guide to choosing your perfect forex broker

 Another crucial factor to consider when choosing a forex broker is the payment options they offer for making deposits and withdrawing profits.
 Most regulated brokers offer deposit options such as credit cards, checks, and bank/wire transfers among others.
 However, more and more brokers are now offering the option of depositing and withdrawing via online wallets such as PayPal, Neteller, Skrill, WebMoney among many others.
 These methods have gained popularity because online wallets serve clients across the entire globe, which makes it convenient for both the trader and the broker to transact.
 You should choose a broker who makes it easy for you to deposit and withdraw from your trading account from wherever you live.

-Most beginner traders would be best served trading the major currency pairs, which include pairings of the US dollar, the Japanese yen, the euro, the British pound, and the Swiss franc, or some minors such as, the Canadian dollar, the New Zealand dollar and the Australian dollar.
+Most beginner traders would be best served to trade the major currency pairs, which include pairings of the US dollar, the Japanese yen, the euro, the British pound, and the Swiss franc, or some minors such as, the Canadian dollar, the New Zealand dollar and the Australian dollar.
 However, some beginner traders may feel like they can trade other currencies such as the Indian rupee, the South African rand and the Turkish Lira.
 Therefore make sure that you choose a broker who offers the main pairs that you would like to trade, which should be pairs that you are quite familiar with.

-In the past, most major forex brokers served English speaking countries and it was quite hard to find a broker who offered customer service in your national language, if it was not English.
+In the past, most major forex brokers served English speaking countries and it was quite hard to find a broker who offered customer service in your national language if it was not English.
 However, the growing popularity of forex trading globally has led to many brokers entering the market and offering customer service in other languages such as Chinese, Polish, and Vietnamese among many others.
 Therefore, nowadays it very easy to find a broker who offers customer service in your national language, in case that is what you prefer.
 This might not be a major concern for traders based in English-speaking countries, but it is a defining requirement for traders from other regions such as Asia and South America.

 Before you get to choose the platform you prefer, the most important aspect of a trading platform is its friendliness to you the trader.
-This means that a high quality trading platform will have clear buttons for selling and buying that are strategically positioned for easy access.
+This means that a high-quality trading platform will have clear buttons for selling and buying that are strategically positioned for easy access.
 There should also be clear sections where your trades are displayed and easy ways to close your trades from the same platform.
 The execution of trades on the platform should also be quite fast as a long delay in execution could cause the trade to move quickly against you.

 Now, once you have determined all the above, there are three major types of trading platforms offered by most brokers.
-There’s the popular MetaTrader 4 & 5 platforms that are used by many traders as they are quite simple and straightforward to understand and use.
-However, many brokers also offer custom trading platforms on their websites, which might be quite different to the common MT4 & 5 platforms.
+There are the popular MetaTrader 4 & 5 platforms that are used by many traders as they are quite simple and straightforward to understand and use.
+However, many brokers also offer custom trading platforms on their websites, which might be quite different from the common MT4 & 5 platforms.
 Other brokers offer advanced trading tools for the discerning professional trader such as the CTrader platform based on the C# programming language.

 The easiest way to determine if the trading platform offered by your chosen broker is good for you is to open a demo account and practice trading on it to see whether it meets your needs.